913 Washington Avenue,

 In 1930, architect C. Howard Crane was hired to gut and rebuild the interior of the theatre which he did in an Art Deco/Mayan aesthetic.
 When it reopened under the W.S.
-Butterfield chain, the theater was renamed again as the Bay Theatre and it had 710 seats.
+Butterfield Theaters chain, the theatre was renamed again as the Bay Theatre and it had 710 seats.
 By the 1950’s, the Bay Theatre was renamed again as the State Theatre and received a new marquee.

 The theatre was later saved by the Friends of the State and is currently owned by the Bay City Downtown Development Authority.

 The theatre’s new owners embarked on a massive renovation, with over $2 million in funds raised for the project, it was completed by early 2006.